10 Alternative Financing Solutions Instead of a Business Loan

 • Lower credit limit: If you need to borrow an amount in the millions, then this is likely not the right option for your business.

-A working capital advance provides a lump sum of cash upfront and is typically repaid through frequent regular payments.
-You can secure between $10,000 and $2 million in funding with alternative lenders like Backd, which can be beneficial for launching short-term projects or for businesses with cyclical revenue patterns.
+A working capital advance provides a lump sum of cash upfront and is typically repaid through frequent, regular payments.
+You can secure between $10,000 and $2 million in funding through lenders like Backd.
+The funds can help you launch short-term projects or cover seasonal cash flow gaps.

 Positives